tychonievich/graphics/md/text/cfl.md

 <path marker-end="url(#arrow)" fill="none" stroke="#000" stroke-width="0.5" d="M 95,55 l 5,5" opacity="0.25"/>
 </svg>

-Correcting that penetration we now have a ball moving to the right and, because of the large time step, having jumped over to the next hill and sitting on another slope of the same direction as the first..
+Correcting that penetration we now have a ball moving to the right and, because of the large time step, having jumped over to the next hill and sitting on another slope of the same direction as the first.

 <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 -15 150 75">
 <defs>